FAQ's

 At Black Sage Butcher, we prioritize providing exceptional products at our shop.
 Our commitment to quality begins with sourcing meat from suppliers who adhere to ethical farming practices and BC Meat Inspection requirements.
 Our antibiotic-free, hormone-free meat primarily comes from local BC sources, with rare additions from Alberta.

 We proudly offer AAA BC beef from supplier 63 Acres, sourced from nearby ranches in Vernon, Enderby, and the Lower Mainland.
 Our pork is raised in Chilliwack, while our chicken, duck, and lamb hail from the Fraser Valley, with an additional lamb source in Creston.
-We are delighted to feature organic whole chickens from Covert Farms, located only 10 minutes north of our shop.
 As our business expands we look forward to opportunities to get more hyper-local.

 Yes!
 We are proud to regularly offer a high-quality selection of frozen, ocean wise (sustainable) seafood including prawns, scallops and several types of fish.